Inka & Niclas

 Inka & Niclas Lindergård bring new life to landscape photography and the way we look at the intersection between humans and nature.
 With their unconventional and associative style and an imagery, that is simultaneously historic and contemporary, they approach nature as the Big Unknown.
 The playful book design conveys personal as well as surprising perspectives.

 They exhibit and are published internationally on a regular basis.
-Their work are included in private collections in Sweden, Norway, Denmark, Germany, the Netherlands, UK, Switzerland, Slovakia, USA, Canada, Brazil and Puerto Rico as well as in the permanent collection and exhibition at the Gothenburg Museum of Art (Sweden), Fries Museum (The Netherlands) and the Public Art Agency (Sweden).
+Their work are included in private collections in Sweden, Norway, Denmark, Germany, the Netherlands, France, UK, Switzerland, Slovakia, Portugal, USA, Canada, China, Brazil and Puerto Rico as well as in the permanent collection and exhibition at the Gothenburg Museum of Art (Sweden), Fries Museum (The Netherlands) and the Public Art Agency (Sweden).
 They are represented by Dorothée Nilsson Gallery in Berlin.